Polymer/polymer/PRIMER.md

 <a name="host-attributes"></a>
 ## Boolean host attributes

 A list of attribute names to be applied to instances of the custom element can be provided as space-separated strings in the `hostAttributes` property.
 These will simply be set on the element during creation.
-This is intended for "boolean" attributes only, such as common layout attributes used by the [layout.html](layout-html) CSS; values cannot be supplied at this time.
+This is intended for "boolean" attributes only, such as common layout attributes used by the [layout.html](layout-html) CSS; attribute values cannot be supplied at this time.

 Example: